 Behavior Change

 It also remains to be seen whether changes in self-reported and automatic evaluations via extinction or counterconditioning correlate with changes in other classes of (real-world) behavior.
 For instance, Hollands, Prestwich, and Marteau (2011) counterconditioned unhealthy snacks (typically considered positive) with negative images.
 This intervention not only increased the negativity of implicit attitudes toward unhealthy snacks but also the subsequent consumption of healthy foods instead of those snacks.
 One possibility would be to countercondition evaluations via IR and determine whether these changes impact meaningful outcomes (e.g., purchasing and consumption behavior of brands).
 Note, that research on IR has mostly focused on establishing or changing evaluations towards novel stimuli.
-However, Mattavelli, Avishai, Perugini, Richetin, and Sheeran (2017) used the Self-Referencing task, an IR-based paradigm in which stimuli are related with the (generally positive) self, to countercondition green vegetables in a population of participants who did not like green vegetables.
+However, Mattavelli, Avishai, Perugini, Richetin, and Sheeran (2017) used the Self-Referencing task, an IR-based paradigm in which stimuli are related with the (generally positive) concept of self, to countercondition green vegetables in a population of participants who did not like green vegetables.
 This intervention led to more positive implicit attitudes towards green vegetables and to an increased intention to consume them in future.
 That said, it still remains to be seen if IR-based procedures are also effective when it comes to actual behavioral change (e.g., increased green vegetable consumption).

 Still other work suggests that the impact of counterconditioning and extinction may be context dependent (e.g., Van Gucht et al., 2013).
 For instance, counterconditioned effects are relatively stable across time within a given context (i.e., little evidence for spontaneous recovery; see Kerkhof et al., 2011), and yet such effects are often confined to those contexts in which they are counterconditioned, returning once more when the organism finds itself in a novel environment (Bouton, 2000).
 As mentioned earlier, it would be worth examining the long-term effects and context dependency of counterconditioning of IR and OEC effects in order to determine if these changes in evaluation are stable across time and context.